noncheat/z490-tomahawk-10700-UHD630-dual-windows/README.md

 - Legacy USB Support: Auto (if Disabled then can't boot from USB)

 ## Notes
-- ~~To switch os, Press F11 at boot to enter Boot Menu, select hard drive, after boot few seconds switch Monitor 1 sources.~~
+- ~~To switch os, Press F11 at boot to enter Boot Menu, select hard drive, after boot few seconds (until loading stuck) switch Monitor 1 sources.~~
 - Monitor 1 Input Auto Switch: ON so do not need do anything when change OS

 ## After install: